-Fluffy like a pillow and draped in a luscious blueberry glaze, this olive oil cake recipe is made with creamy ricotta cheese, decadent dark chocolate chunks, some avocado for color.
+Fluffy like a pillow and draped in a luscious blueberry glaze, this avocado cake recipe is made with creamy ricotta cheese, decadent dark chocolate chunks and smooth olive oil.
 Can you resist?

 Because one more olive oil cake recipe, drizzled with blueberry glaze, makes the world a better place you know..?

 Well, at least for the time we spend eating it anyways!

 A riff on my old Ricotta Olive Oil Banana Bread Bundt Cake, only with a more cake like texture and new flavors.